 Discover Robertsons Point Lighthouse, Cremorne Reserve and the MacCallum swimming pool as you wander past picturesque gardens and impressive old mansions, only a short ferry trip away from Circular Quay.

-The walk brings you to secluded beaches, beautiful parks and picturesque bays, while enjoying panoramic views of the city and the harbour.
+The walk brings you past secluded beaches, beautiful parks and picturesque bays, while enjoying panoramic views of the city and the harbour.
 Some of the highlights of this trail are Milk Beach, Parsley Bay and Nielsen Park.

 Balls Head Reserve in the Sydney lower north shore is a true bushland oasis overlooking the beautiful Harbour.